28 April 2014 at 3.00pm | 1 Comment

 Finally, Marcellina explains things to Susanna.
 Da Ponte’s poetry here drops from 8-syllable lines down to 6-syllable lines.
 Such a shift could have triggered a new section of music, but Mozart instead brings back the opening theme in the tonic key.
 This not only marks a change in the action, but cunningly links this final section to the opening; the unrest generated by Susanna’s entrance has been dispelled, and we can return to more static reflections from the characters.
 The music stays in the tonic key until the end of the sextet, following the conventions of sonata form (a method of structuring a piece of music common in Mozart’s time) – which Mozart uses to reflect and enhance the drama.
 In spite of humorously melodramatic outbursts in F minor from the Count and Don Curzio, F major prevails, showing that their protests are in vain.
 The reunited family has a happy ending.

-Le nozze di Figaro runs from 2–15 May 2014.
+Le nozze di Figaro runs 15 September-14 October 2015.
 Tickets are still available.